 Helena Ruffell – Secretary

-Helena is a PhD Student at the University of Canterbury investigating plastic pollution in soils and biowastes.
-Helena’s research involves looking at quantities in different matrices (horticultural soil, biosolids, effluent-irrigated pasture, compost, vermicompost) and impacts of plastic on plant growth.
+As a PhD Student at the University of Canterbury in Ōtautahi / Christchurch, Helena’s research focuses on investigating plastic pollution in soils and biowastes.
+This involves looking at quantities in different matrices (horticultural soil, biosolids, effluent-irrigated pasture, compost, vermicompost) and impacts of plastic on plant growth.

 Dr. Ursula Rojas-Nazar – Treasurer